Our Best Make-Ahead Christmas Day Breakfasts

 Growing up, my family always served a hearty, kid-friendly make-ahead casserole similar to this one on Christmas morning.
-It includes sausage and cheddar cheese in the egg casserole, with red pepper and green onion for a pop of flavor and seasonal color.
+It includes pork sausage (such as breakfast sausage) and cheddar cheese in the egg casserole, with red pepper and green onion for a pop of flavor and seasonal color.

 You can’t go wrong with the classic.
 Bacon and cheese quiche is always a winner, and it reheats beautifully — or is great cold from the fridge.
 You can make this up to 3 days ahead.

 If you’re looking for quick Christmas breakfast ideas on a smaller scale (or want something to serve alongside scrambled eggs, say), try these moist and tender muffins.
-They’ll leave room for the other special meals planned for the day.
+Similar in concept to banana bread, they’ll leave room for the other special meals planned for the day.

 Those who are following the keto diet can still enjoy something special on Christmas morning.
 These grain-free breakfast cookies are made with a savory and satisfying combination of almond flour, cheddar cheese, bacon, and eggs.
 If you want to make them ahead, they keep five days in the fridge.